BeanPoleGamesDev/DynamiteParamedics/README.md

 # Code

 Scoring
-- number of objects you can explode.
+- number of objects you can explode. (golf rules)

 # Art